 Road Disc Bikes

-Road disc bikes are becoming much more prevalent in the cycling world though it's still rare to find them in the pro peloton.
+Road disc bikes are becoming much more prevalent in the cycling world and becoming a bit more common in the pro peloton.
 Road bikes with disc brakes offer riders greater braking power via the discs over rim caliper brakes.
 There are many braking systems from which to choose and the most powerful is not necessarily the best.
-It's really important to look at the typical ride the bike is doing and which brake system best fits that situation for each rider who is the one doing the braking.
+It's very important to look at the typical rides the bike is doing and which brake system best fits that situation for the rider.

 Many riders are connecting with the idea of being able to fit wider tires in their road bikes for the ability to ride with confidence on dirt roads and gravel paths, as well as having greater comfort on broken roads.
 With disc brakes, tire clearances are determined by the frame - the brakes are no longer a consideration.